Hitachi Ltd. will begin selling 2GB and 4GB versions of its Microdrive miniature hard disk drive later this year, the company said Monday.

 Lexar’s card costs $1,500, or three times that of the Microdrive, while the SanDisk card is expected to cost $1,000.

 Like the memory cards, the Microdrive is based on a FAT32 file system.
 This is because the FAT16 file system in common use on memory cards and portable storage at present has a limit of 2G bytes.
 By moving to FAT32 more storage space can be accessed although devices like digital cameras must support the newer file system.
 At present only a handful of devices support FAT32 although this is expected to increase in the future as larger capacity memory cards become more common.

 Microdrive technology was originally developed by

-but was acquired by Hitachi when it bought IBM’s storage activities and formed Hitachi Global Storage Technologies Inc.
+IBM Corp. but was acquired by Hitachi when it bought IBM’s storage activities and formed Hitachi Global Storage Technologies Inc.